-BRCC is a rapidly growing, veteran-controlled and led coffee and media company with a loyal and quickly expanding community of more than 2 million consumers through our DTC channel since inception, more than 270,000 active Coffee Club subscribers, and 13.1 million social media followers across Black Rifle Coffee's, co-founders', and key media personalities' accounts as of December 31, 2022.
+Black Rifle Coffee Company is a rapidly growing Veteran-controlled and led, coffee and media company that operates through three channels: Wholesale, DTC, and our Outposts.
 Evan Hafer founded the Company in 2014 with a one-pound roaster in his garage, roasting, packaging, and shipping bagged coffee direct to consumers.

-Today, Black Rifle Coffee operates out of facilities and offices in Salt Lake City, Utah; Manchester, Tennessee; and San Antonio, Texas, and offers over 20 varieties of roasted whole bean and ground coffee, plus our RTD, single-serve, and instant coffee.
+Today, Black Rifle Coffee operates out of facilities and offices in Salt Lake City, Utah; Manchester, Tennessee; and San Antonio, Texas, and offers over 20 varieties of roasted whole bean and ground coffee, in addition to our RTD, single-serve, and instant coffee.
 Our historical performance reflects the scale and growth of our Company.

 At Black Rifle Coffee, we develop our roast profiles with the same mission focus we learned as military members serving our country.
-We produce creative and engaging, cause-related media content, in-house produced podcasts, and digital and print journalism in-house to inform, inspire, entertain, and build our community.
-We also sell Black Rifle Coffee-brand apparel, coffee brewing equipment, and outdoor and lifestyle gear that our consumers proudly wear and use to showcase our brand.
-Merchandise and equipment sales as a percentage of revenue accounted for approximately 9.0% of DTC revenues for the years ended December 31, 2022 and 2021.
+We produce creative and engaging, cause-related media content to inform, inspire, entertain, and build our community.
+We also sell BRCC-brand apparel, coffee brewing equipment, and outdoor and lifestyle gear that our consumers proudly wear and use to showcase our brand.
+At the heart of everything we do is commitment to supporting active-duty military, Veterans, first responders, and those who love America.